Simon Stevens: Prevention and public health

 Stevens has drawn attention to online sources of misinformation about vaccine safety.
 He called on social media sites to take action against misleading and untrue health claims.
 Both Instagram and Facebook subsequently agreed to do so.
 Stevens argues that "obesity is the new smoking" and has pushed for greater NHS, family, business and government action to tackle it.
 He launched the obesity-reducing NHS Diabetes Prevention Programme and later backed its national expansion.
 He has championed NHS work to cut sugary drinks and junk food from hospitals.
 On climate change and on environmental health threats Stevens argues that: "The climate emergency is a health emergency, and we, the NHS, as the single biggest organisation across this country are both part of the solution and part of the problem.
 We are 40% of public sector emissions, and although we have reduced our carbon footprint by around a fifth over the past decade, we've got to make major changes if we're going to help this country become carbon net neutral."
 In 2020 Stevens appointed an expert panel to develop a route map to decarbonise the health sector, and the NHS subsequently pledged to become the world's first healthcare system to cut carbon emissions to net zero.
 Dr Tedros Adhanom Ghebreyesus, director general of the World Health Organization, welcomed the NHS's global leadership in doing so.
 Stevens has argued that the NHS – as the largest employer in Britain – is an 'anchor institution' in many local communities, and so needs to "get more creative in developing staffing and clinical models that will enable us to sustain services and consider second and third order effects in terms of jobs and economic impact and social cohesion".

 Honours and awards

 Stevens is an Honorary Fellow of Balliol College, University of Oxford, of the Royal College of Physicians, and of the Royal College of General Practitioners.
 He has been awarded Honorary Doctorates by the University of Birmingham., University of Strathclyde, Glasgow and Sheffield Hallam University Stevens was knighted in the 2020 New Year Honours for services to Health and the NHS.
 The official citation said "Labour, Coalition and Conservative administrations have all turned to him to fundamentally shape the Health Service's strategic direction for the better."

 On 29 April 2021 it was announced that Stevens would receive a life peerage.
 He became Lord Stevens of Birmingham, of Richmond upon Thames, on 5 July 2021.
 He was introduced to the House of Lords on 6 July 2021 where he sits as an independent crossbencher.
 He made his maiden speech in the Lords on 7 December 2021.

+Lord Stevens was appointed as Honorary Captain, Royal Naval Reserve, on 1 October 2025.